 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your application.

-This estimate is formed from the loan amount.
-RESPA requirements dictate that it has to include all closing costs and be within a tight range of accuracy, and I'll analyze the estimate and let you know if it all looks adequate.
+The estimate depends on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and be within a precise range of accuracy.
+I'll study the estimate and let you know if everything looks adequate.

 Then it's time to close on your home.
-This will likely take place at a title company or escrow office and will most likely be a smooth and relaxed event.
+This will likely happen at a title company or escrow office and is often a smooth and peaceful occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, just call me at (814) 677-2326 or e-mail me at .
+And if you need anything, make sure you call me at (814) 677-2326 or e-mail me at .